aleksplast/HashTable/README.md

 # HashTable
 ## Goals of this project

-In this project i had two main goals:
+In this project I had two main goals:
 1. Creating hashtable for fast word finding.
 2. Optimizing searching algorithm using assembler, SIMD instructions and other methods.